 |The initial username and password is provided just to help you get started.
 To ensure security, it should be changed once you get everything set up.|

-Choose anything to get past the Attestation page.
+Choose any button or type something in to get past the Attestation page.

 Enter "chest pain" in the Quick Terms Box and press Find Patients.